Gromwind/allenar.github.com/source/_posts/2014-11-10-is-it-a-tree-or-is-it-a-bush.markdown

 ![alt text](https://allenar.github.com/images/IMG_026.JPG "Tree Fellas")

 Sunday, Dad and a chainsaw.
 Three things which when combined will take on any bush.
-I did head from somewhere that it would have been easier with tree fellers, but there was only the two of us available so two fellas it was.
+I did hear from somewhere that it would have been easier with tree fellers, but there was only the two of us available so two fellas it was.
 I was predominantly on rope duty trying to make sure that we didn't destroy the neighbours fences or sheds in the process and I think we did a good job.
 I haven't had any complaints so far.

 So after reclaiming the garden a couple of weeks ago the bush had once again taken over but this time it would only be temporary and certainly wouldn't be growing.